Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 - [Gunicorn](https://gunicorn.org/ "Gunicorn") or Green Unicorn, a WSGI server implementation used to run Python web application
 - [miniwebtool](https://miniwebtool.com/django-secret-key-generator/ "miniwebtool") for generating new SECRET_KEY
 - [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html "django-allauth") for handling users, registrations and login / logout functionality
+- [materialize](https://materializecss.com "materalize") for access to some core css and js for a responsive and user friendly app
 ---

 ### Databases